smp4/sysmlv2-python-cookiecutter/README.md

 - Optionally perform system analysis with Python.
 - Do all of the above within a single free, mature tool - VS Code, including all of the extensions it already brings.

-**SysML v2 API**

-The SysML v2 API is not implemented.
-The objective of the API is to support central, tool-agnostic repositories to host a SysML v2 model, and serve it to tool-specific clients.

-In the system-as-code paradigm, our central repository is simply a Git client (GitHub, GitLab or similar).
-Users then use normal git workflows to collaborate.
-All modelling is done using the SysML v2 textual notation (code).

-Visualisation is achieved with the Jupyter sysml kernel `%viz` magic function which calls out to `graphviz`.

 **Why Python**

 There is no rule that a system architecture modelled with SysML v2 needs to be developed within a Python project, nor that the analysis needs to be done using Python.
 You can use whatever language and tooling you want.